Smokey Bones: History

-In August 1999, Darden Restaurants, Inc. opened the first Smokey Bones restaurant in Orlando, Florida, at the site previously occupied by Red Lobster and close to Darden's headquarters.
+In August 1999, Darden Restaurants, Inc. opened the first Smokey Bones restaurant in Orlando, Florida, at a site previously occupied by a Red Lobster and close to Darden's headquarters.
 By June 2001, Darden had opened 8 additional Smokey Bones BBQ Sports Bar restaurants in Florida, the Midwest and Northeast.

 On May 5, 2007, it was announced that Darden Restaurants was closing 56 Smokey Bones restaurants and planning to sell the remaining 73 in its struggling chain.
 The closings occurred in 22 states, primarily across the southwest and north-central United States.

-The chain was sold to Barbeque Integrated Inc. in December 2007 for approximately $80 million.
+In December 2007, Darden sold Smokey Bones to Barbeque Integrated Inc., a subsidiary of Sun Capital, for approximately $80 million.

 On August 4, 2015, Ryan Esko was named CEO of Smokey Bones.
 Esko was replaced by James O’Reilly in 2019.

+On September 25, 2023, FAT Brands acquired Barbeque Integrated Inc. from Sun Capital Partners for $30 million.

+On June 28, 2025, it was reported that up to 30 Smokey Bones locations would rebrand into the Twin Peaks name, while 9 locations deemed underperforming will permanently close.
+Once the transitions are complete, Smokey Bones will be down to roughly only 20 locations left.